eyoelmeles/eyoelmeles.github.io/content/math/matrix_multiplication_algorithms_on_RVV.md

 first we use 4x4 matrix to display how RVV works.
 To do so, we write the algorithm in C first then talk about the instructions while we are writing the assembly code.

+For the proggrams bellow assume we are using `VLEN` as 128bit

 ```c
 #include <stdio.h>